19th century

 References: Holdaway, Minnie.
 The Wares of Ralph Wedgwood.
 English Ceramic Circle Transactions Vol. 12 Part 3.
 London: The Lincoln’s Inn Press Ltd, 1986.

-• Blue and White Pair Large Japanese Jars Meiji Period Circa 1880
+• Pair of Large Blue and White Porcelain Jars, Japanese Meiji Era, Circa 1880

-The jars are mirror images of one another.
+The two jars are mirror images of one another, designed to form a harmonious pair.

 Dimensions: 20″ tall x 10″ diameter at the widest point x 5.15″ diameter at the base